phollemans/cwutils/README.md

 Ant targets (`ant -p` lists all possible build targets):

 * `ant api` - Builds the Javadoc API and puts it into doc/api.
 * `ant doc` - Creates the Javadoc API, manual pages, and user's guide PDF file in doc/.
-Requires that Latex is installed on your machine.
+Requires that LaTeX and GNU awk is installed on your machine.
 You may need to adjust the paths at the top of scripts/make_docs.sh to help find various programs.
 * `ant test-jar` - Builds the new cwutils.jar file and copies it into directory named by the install.dir property in the